Pete Snyder: Fox News contributor

 On August 6, 2012, Fox News Channel announced that Snyder was joining the cable network as a regular, on-air contributor for Fox News, and Fox Business as an expert on politics and business and entrepreneurship.
 Snyder was routinely tapped to discuss the implications of national politics, particularly as they relate to the 2012 presidential election, and Virginia's prominent role as a major swing state.

 In late 2012, Snyder left Fox News to focus on his lieutenant governor campaign.

+Turning Point PAC Contributor

+In 2024, Snyder donated $4,100 to Turning Point PAC according to Federal Election Commission documents.